CelestialGils/recommendation_system_project/README.md

 ### From where is this movie recommendation system?

-* This program is adapted from [Spencer Pao](https://youtu.be/G4MBc40rQ2k?si=FPx8PP1d05gzC-IU) well developed recommendation system!
+* This program is adapted from [Spencer Pao's](https://youtu.be/G4MBc40rQ2k?si=FPx8PP1d05gzC-IU) well developed recommendation system!
-* What makes this recommendation system different is that it includes modifications and additional feautres to allow users to input a movie title they like and the system would output recommendation back to the users.
+* What makes this recommendation system different is that it includes modifications and additional features to allow users to input a movie title they like and the system would output recommendation back to the users.

 ### What makes up this system?
 These recommendation system is composed of collaborative filtering, matrix factorization, and machine learning.